 Only six weeks later, on Christmas Day 1951, Moore himself was killed when a bomb was placed beneath the floor joists directly under his bed.
 Moore died on the way to the hospital; his wife, Harriette, died nine days later.

 The protests over the Moores’ deaths rocked the nation, with dozens of rallies and memorial meetings around the country.
 President Truman and Florida Governor Fuller Warren were inundated with telegrams and protest letters.

 In 1952 the FBI launched a massive investigation of their deaths and Ku Klux Klan activity in Central Florida.
 The investigation pointed toward three Klan members, one of whom committed suicide the day after a FBI interview.
 The investigation slowed down Klan activity, but led to no arrests.
 Four dead Klansmen were implicated in the murders.
 After three investigations, the most recent review having been closed August 2006, the case is closed but remains unsolved.

-OUR MISSION: The mission of the National Association for the Advancement of Colored People is to ensure the political, educational, social, and economic equality of rights of all persons and to eliminate racial hatred and racial discrimination.
+The mission of the NAACP (National Association for the Advancement of Colored People) is to ensure the political, educational, social, and economic equality of rights of all persons and to eliminate racial hatred and racial discrimination.